epics-docs/epics-docs/software/modules.md

 # Related Software
 This page attempts to list all EPICS-related source code and documentation outside of [EPICS Base](https://git.launchpad.net/epics-base).
 If you find a link is incorrect or missing, please [submit an issue](https://github.com/epics-docs/epics-docs/issues/new/choose) or pull-request with a fix on the [epics-docs](https://github.com/epics-docs/epics-docs) repository.
+When submitting a pull-request, be sure to be familiar with our [documentation contribution guide](../CONTRIBUTING.md).

 ## IOC Support Modules
 These support modules are meant to be built into an IOC.
 See also the [epics-modules](https://github.com/epics-modules) project on github, there may be something there that has not yet been placed in this list.